Skip to main content

 Before you start

-Familiarize yourself with the OpenFGA Concepts.
+Familiarize yourself with the basics of OpenFGA Concepts.

-and that you have a type called trip that users can be related to as viewer and/or as an owner.
+Assume that you have the following authorization model and a type called trip that users can be related to as viewer and/or an owner.

 model